trenskow/stream-transcoder.js/README.md

 #stream-transcoder.js
-**FFmpeg based media transcoder that support streaming.**
+**FFmpeg based media transcoder that supports streams.**

 ##Introduction
 Flexible media transcoding using FFmpeg.
-Stream media data in and out - converting media on the fly.
+Stream media in and out - converting it on the fly.

-I created this, because the current FFmpeg transcoders for node did not properly support streaming as I needed.
+I created this, because the current FFmpeg transcoders for node.js did not properly support streams as I needed.

-Along with the [stream-body-parser](https://github.com/trenskow/stream-body-parser), this makes a great companion for doing stuff like this:
+Along with the [stream-body-parser](https://github.com/trenskow/stream-body-parser), this makes a great companion for doing stuff like this.

     var express = require('express'),
         StreamBodyParser = require('stream-body-parser'),